|

 website editor

-Judith edits the websites for Network Yarmouth and Great Yarmouth Seafarers Centre: all on a voluntary basis.
+Judith edits the websites for Network Yarmouth and Great Yarmouth Seafarers Centre: both on a voluntary basis.
 She has a working history in business accounting and office management

-She is married to Malcolm and they have four children, seven grandchildren, and one greatgranchild between them
+She is married to Malcolm and they have four children, seven grandchildren, and two greatgranchildren between them

 She is a member of Park Baptist Church